TeachBooks/learn-python/book/intro_text.md

 Note that you will need a GitHub account to do this.
 Once your edit or Issue is submitted, we will incorporate any changes into the book using a Pull Request, and you will be notified via GitHub when this is done.

-If this doesn't work for you, feel free to simply send an email to R.C.Lanzafame@tudelft.nl.
+If this doesn't work for you, feel free to simply send an email to MUDE-CEG@tudelft.nl.

+There is also a Survey at the bottom end of the course, and we would greatly appreciate it if you could give us feedback by filling it out.